 And after this?
 Some say that I’ll probably never want to see a drum again, but I’m actually setting up a drum group for mindfulness and therapy called Beat It! and I hope that far from being the end of the story it’s just the beginning of a new chapter.

-If you’d like to find out more about Matt’s challenge or sponsor him you can do so via his website here.
 You can also find out more about fundraising for us here.